Western Armenian: Diphthongs

+Common diphthongs include /ɑj/ and /uj/.
+In contrast, /ɛj/ and /oj/ are rare and appear in only a few lexical items.

+⟨իյ⟩ (/ij/) has generally merged with ⟨ի⟩ (/i/).

+In some cases, vowel sequences span syllable or morpheme boundaries rather than forming true diphthongs; in those environments, glide formation (yod insertion) is expected.

 Consonants

 This is the Western Armenian Consonantal System using letters from the International Phonetic Alphabet (IPA), followed by the corresponding Armenian letter in brackets.

-The /f/ in Armenian is rare; the letter "ֆ" was added to the alphabet much later.
+The /f/ in Armenian is rare and exclusively used in non-native words; the letter "ֆ" was added to the alphabet much later.
 The /w/ glide is not used except for foreign proper nouns, like Washington (by utilizing the "u" vowel, Armenian "ու").